Records, Statistical & Traffic Reports

 Criminal justice records are available per state statute.

-- Records Request, Report Request, or Digital Media Request Form (PDF): Use this application to request a check on someone's record, to request a copy of a report, or digital media.
+- Report Request, Records Check, & Digital Media Request Form (PDF) Use this application to request a check on someone’s record, to request a copy of a report, or digital media.

 - Statistical Request Form (PDF)Use this application if you are seeking a group of records meeting certain criteria (examples: calls for service at a certain address, offense type, incident nature, etc.).
 Responses to a statistical request will provide the requester with a list of records meeting the criteria in a list-based format.
 Responses will contain case numbers which can then be utilized to make requests for specific cases on the Report Copy Request Form.

 Please read the instructions, fill out the application completely, and submit the correct fee with the completed application for your request.
 You can also obtain a paper application form for any request named above at the Police Department front desk Monday through Thursday, except for holidays, between the hours of 8:00 am and 5:00 pm and Friday from 8:00 am - Noon.
 We only release the requested information to the Requester stated on the forms.